kklmn/ArdquariumPi/docs/index.md

 ![](images/arduino_screen.jpg){:height="33%" width="33%"}

 When I was building the system, I connected the devices one by one and tested them with the supplied test scripts, find them in "arduino" folder.
-A Windows computer and a Raspberry Pi computer are equally good for running the Arduino IDE.
+The Arduino IDE can be run on both a Windows computer and a Raspberry Pi computer.

-I use Raspberry Pi 4B as passively cooled, with a UPS hat (PiJuice) and a GPIO connector hat, see below.
+I use Raspberry Pi 4B as passively cooled, with a UPS hat (PiJuice) and a GPIO connector hat, see below with the hat disconnected.

 ![](images/RPi.jpg){:height="100%" width="100%"}